Lori Dupuis

-Lori Dupuis (born November 14, 1972) is a Canadian women's ice hockey player.
+Lori Dupuis (born November 14, 1972) is a retired Canadian ice hockey forward.
+She played for the Brampton Thunder and the Canadian women's national ice hockey team, including at the 1998 and 2002 Winter Olympics.

 Playing career

 Dupuis was born and raised just outside Cornwall, Ontario.
 She is a former member of the Cornwall Wolverines of the OWHA.
 She started with the Wolverines at the age of 10, and won Provincial "C" and "B" Championships.
 After playing minor ice hockey in Cornwall, Dupuis attended the University of Toronto, where she played with the Varsity Lady Blues from 1991 to 1997 and was nominated as female athlete of the year in 1996 and 1997.
 Dupuis was captain of the Lady Blues women's ice hockey team program from 1994 to 1996.
 During the 1992-93 season, she was the Blues Alternate Captain.
 In 1994-95, she was second in league scoring.
 In that same season, she was an OWIAA First Team All-Star, and a nominee for the U of T Female Athlete of the Year Award.
 In 1993-94 she was an OWIAA Second Team All-Star.
 In 1992-93 Dupuis was an OWIAA First Team All-Star and the Blues Alternate Captain.